notzree/notzree/README.md

 ## Hi, I'm Richard
 ***
-I'm a third year Systems Design Engineering student at the University of Waterloo.
-I'm interested in golang, distributed systems and agents..
+I'm a fourth year Systems Design Engineering student at the University of Waterloo.
+I'm interested in golang, distributed systems and agents.
-I'm an incoming software engineer intern at [maxima](https://maximahq.com/).
 I'm was previously a software engineer intern at Maxima, where I was on the Flux team building AI Agents for accounting.
 Aside from work, I enjoy going Muay thai, working out, running, and Backpacking!

 ## 🔭 I’m currently working on ...